Accused of a PFA Violation in Pennsylvania? We Can Help

 When you are subject to a court-ordered restraining order, the stipulations are clear, and you are expected to comply with each of them completely.
 Even if you think the terms of the protective order are unfair or were made in error, it is still critical that you follow them to the letter.
 If you are charged with violating a protection order, you can be hit with additional penalties and sent to jail.

 In Pennsylvania, a protective order called a protection from abuse order is usually ordered by the court for cases of domestic violence, harassment, or stalking.
-If the police question you for violating a PFA, you must immediately retain an experienced defense attorney.
+If the police question you for violating a PFA, you must immediately retain an experienced criminal defense attorney.
+Schedule a free consultation with our PFA violation lawyers by calling 412-281-2146 today.

 In Pennsylvania, victims of domestic violence can ask the courts for a protection from abuse order.
 A PFA will restrict you from contacting them and will order you to stay away from them, even specifying the specific minimum distance you must keep from them.